 Step 4: Quick clean-up

 Pull the filter out, dump the grounds, give the filter and cap a quick rinse or wash them with soap (Rumble Jars are totally dishwasher safe!).
 Voilà!
 Clean-up est terminé.

 Step 5: Get Brewsy

-Drink it straight from the Mason jar!
+You can drink it straight from the Mason jar!
 Have some coffee left over and want to store it?
 Just screw on the metal lid and stick the remainder in the fridge and drink it tomorrow.
 Cold brew lasts for up to two weeks (but we recommend limiting it to a week or less).

 (NEW!)
 Optional Step 4.5: Use the second-stage filter bag

 That 100% cotton bag that comes with your Rumble Jar is designed to be a second-stage filter, so don't throw it away!
 But it's an added step that will be overkill for most folks, and unnecessary for anyone using the recommended coarse grounds.
-However, if you brew with fine grounds and really dislike the silt that's characteristic of cold brew, it might be something you'd like to use.
+However, if you brew with fine grounds and you really dislike the silty particles that can be characteristic of cold brew made with fine grounds, then this second-stage filter might come in handy.
 If so, refer to our separate FAQ about the filter bag for more info on using it with the Rumble Jar.